 - The indexing feature is enabled and indexes are configured for the Logstore.
 For more information, see Enable and configure the indexing feature for a Logstore.

-- Log on to the Log Service console, and then click the target project name.
+- Log on to the Log Service console.

-You can select a relative time or time frame, or customize a time range.Note The query results may contain logs that are obtained one minute earlier or later than the specified time range.
+- On the Search & Analysis page, select 15 Minutes in the Relative section to set the time range for the query.You can select a relative time or time frame, or customize a time range.Note The query results may contain logs that are generated 1 minute earlier or later than the specified time period.